-No, we (unfortunately) can’t see the future, but we do have the power of reading data, and the data shows that there are signs pointing to when a member is going to cancel.
+Wouldn't it be nice if whenever one of your members started thinking about leaving your gym, you received a convenient notification?
+Unfortunately, we don't have the ability to see the future in that way.
+We do, however, have the power to read data, and the data shows that there are signs pointing to when a member is going to cancel.

-Tracking member check-ins gives you an incredible amount of usable data on your members; what your busy times are, how many times a week members come, how long they haven’t been in, etc. Taking that data and turning it into action is where the science of running a fitness business comes in.
-If you notice a member hasn’t checked-in in about 4-8 weeks, it’s time for a quick reach out to see what has changed.
+Tracking member check-ins gives you an incredible amount of usable data on your members, such as what your busy times are, how many times a week members come, how long they haven’t been in, and so on.
+Taking that data and turning it into action is where the science of running a fitness business comes in.
+If you notice a member hasn’t checked in in about 4-8 weeks, it’s time to reach out to see what has changed.

 When a member stops coming to the gym, it could be for countless reasons.
-New job, moving, new baby, not enough time, etc. There are so many things that can keep people from the gym, but one of the most frequently used excuses is that they have just fallen off the wagon and don’t make time to come anymore.
-Working out has officially lost its excitement whenever this happens, and it can be hard for your members to be inspired again.
+Some of the most common obstacles keeping people from the gym are lack of time, lack of confidence, the gym being too busy, and the need for childcare.
+But for many members, it's as simple as they've just fallen off the wagon and don’t make time to work out anymore.
+Working out has officially lost its excitement whenever this happens, and it can be hard for your members to feel inspired again.

 They Haven’t Renewed Their Membership Agreement

-Depending on how you run your gym or studio, this could affect you differently.
-But almost everyone has some sort of agreement or plan that eventually expires.
+Almost every gym has some sort of member agreement or plan that eventually expires.
 When the agreement is getting close to expiring, loyal members will often have already taken care of their renewal and continue on.
-On the other hand, those members that may not be as involved will forget that the renewal is coming up and most likely will feel surprised by it.
-(That is always a fun conversation!)
+On the other hand, those members that may not be as involved will forget that the renewal is coming up or not want to put in the effort to renew.

 If the member has forgotten that they need to renew, they are likely to cancel instead of sign another membership contract.
-There are so many ways to avoid this conversation and even turn the renewal period into an up selling and re-engagement opportunity.
+There are many ways to avoid this conversation and even turn the renewal period into an upselling and re-engagement opportunity.

 They Have a Serious Complaint

-It can happen to any fitness business, and it isn’t the end of the world.
-When a member has a serious complaint about your gym or studio, there is almost always a resolution if and only if, you put the customer first.
+When a member has a serious complaint about your gym or studio, there is almost always a resolution, as long as you put the customer first.
 If a complaint is handled correctly, it can often be a good thing, but if it is handled incorrectly, that is a good indication the member is about to cancel.

 Complaints can range far and wide, but they are often based on a miscommunication or an accident by the owner or employee.
-This doesn’t mean that the member is a lost client and is canceling right away, and it really doesn’t mean that you are doing a bad job (unless the same complaint happens over and over again, then it might be time to change something).
-This again could be an opportunity to really show what kind of business you run and how important each member is.
+This doesn’t mean that the member is necessarily a lost client or that you're doing a bad job (unless the same complaint happens over and over again, then it might be time to change something).
+Look at complaints as another opportunity to really show what kind of business you run and how important each member is.

-For example, if a client is unhappy with attitude of a front desk employee, or wasn’t helped in a timely manner, it’s your responsibility to go above and beyond.
-Let them know the employee is retraining for their duties, give the member a free personal training session, and ensure that they receive a thank you email or phone call for their feedback.
-By treating that member with respect to their complaint, you are showing that one instance doesn’t define your business.
+For example, if a client is unhappy with the attitude of a front desk employee, or wasn’t helped in a timely manner, it’s your responsibility to go above and beyond.
+Let them know the employee is re-training for their duties, give the member a free personal training session, and ensure that they receive a thank you email or phone call for their feedback.
+By treating that member with respect, you are showing that one instance doesn’t define your business.